GW’s MS in Government Contracts offers an innovative curriculum that combines both the core principles of government

 Law or Business Electives comprising nine credit hours

-The Capstone Course: 4 credit hours, including scholarly research, writing, and the capstone project.
+The Capstone Course comprising four credit hours (including scholarly research, writing and the capstone project)

 Core classes may be taken in any sequence.
 Formation of Government Contracts and Performance of Government Contracts must be completed before taking Law electives.
 The capstone course must be completed last.